simonmichael/symon/README.md

 Minimal implementation(s) of the classic electronic memory game.

 This was an attempt to submit a ludum dare entry in 2h.
-It is also a nice kata (exercise) for practising haskell game development.
-And could be used to demonstrate different libraries and approaches.
+It is also a nice kata (exercise) for practising haskell game development and/or demonstrating different libraries and approaches.

-Currently there is one implementation: command line, no sound, using only standard libs.
-There are some time log notes in the source.

-Improvements, new implementations and project collaborators are welcome.
+Improvements, new implementations and co-developers are welcome.

+Currently there is one implementation, a minimal ansi command line one.

+$ symon-ansi

+A sequence of digits is displayed repeatedly, growing each time;
+enter the same digits before time's up to keep playing.
+Can you beat it ?